Skip to content

 • POST /agent-sessions/:id/messages { metadata } — optional per-message override.
 The server snapshots session.metadata ⊕ override (run-level keys win) onto the run row at creation time.
 Later edits to the session metadata do not retroactively rewrite past runs.

-Metadata is returned on every read: GET /agent-runs/:id, GET /agent-sessions/:id, and the admin list/detail endpoints.
-Filtering on the admin list endpoints uses repeated ?metadata=key:value query params, AND-combined; see docs/agent-runs.md §“Web UI” for details.
+Metadata is returned on every read: GET /agent-runs/:id, GET /agent-sessions/:id, the public session list (GET /agent-sessions, see §6.1), and the admin list/detail endpoints.
+Filtering uses repeated ?metadata=key:value query params, AND-combined — supported on both the public GET /agent-sessions endpoint and the admin list endpoints; see docs/agent-runs.md §“Web UI” for the admin surface.

 POST /api/v1/workspaces/{slug}/agent-runs